roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Just a hug, lets keep it calm and sensible," she said, at the door.

   He left looking bewildered.
 She hoped he wouldn't return, but knew he would.
 At least he hadn't shouted at her.
 He might tomorrow, when the shock wore off.
 Damn!
 She needed him to turn up so she could work on him, to make sure he kept the awful secret.
-Report_Story #1